Agenda

 Panellists: Rod Rennison, Senior Vice President Global Energy Services, Rimkus

 With war in the Middle East, the whole world received a short, sharp lesson in the importance of the Straits of Hormuz.
-In this session we discuss the impact of war, not just on energy prices and its inflationary effect, but also the increase in asset value for energy owners, asking wehter insurers are keeping pace with the rapid changes in insured values.
+In this session we discuss the impact of war, not just on energy prices and its inflationary effect, but also the increase in asset value for energy owners, asking wether insurers are keeping pace with the rapid changes in insured values.

 17.10